timescale/docs/getting-started/aggregation.md

 <CaggsTypes />

-In this section, you create a simple aggregation by finding the average trade price for a single stock over several days.
+In this section, you create a simple aggregation by finding the average trade price over a week.
 Then, you create a materialized view, transform it into a continuous aggregate, and query it for more information about the trading data.